Economy of Toronto: Technology

 The MaRS building in Toronto's Discovery District.
 Most of Toronto's biotech industry is located there.

 Toronto is a large hub of the Canadian and global technology industry, generating $52 billion in revenues annually.
 In 2017, Toronto tech firms offered almost 30,000 jobs which is higher than the combination of San Francisco Bay area, Seattle and Washington, D.C.
 The area bound between the Greater Toronto Area, the Kitchener-Waterloo region and the City of Hamilton was termed a "digital corridor" by the Branham Group, a region highly concentrated with technology companies and jobs similar to Silicon Valley in California.
 It is the third largest center for information and communications technology in North America, coming in behind New York City and Silicon Valley, with over 168,000 people and 15,000 companies working in the Toronto technology sector alone.
 Toronto is also home to a large startup ecosystem.
 In 2013, the city was ranked as the 8th best startup scene in the world and 3rd when it came to performance and support.

+Between 2022 and 2025, Toronto added more tech jobs than any other North American market.
+It was ranked third in the tech sector behind only Seattle and San Francisco.

 The region has also emerged as the Canada's largest biotechnology cluster, with over 50% of the country's life sciences companies based in the area.
 Toronto's biotech industry is centered around the Discovery District, a 2.5 km^{2} area of the downtown core hosting a number of large hospitals, leading research institutions, and the MaRS buildings.